Design System Designer (Independent)

 Reduced cognitive load: Designers can focus on solving user problems, not managing 880 variants

-Improved collaboration: Developers and designers speak the same language with tokens, patterns, and
+Improved collaboration: Developers and designers speak the same language with tokens, patterns, and documentation

 Scalable foundation: The system is built to grow intentionally, not accumulate snowflake components